Balayage vs Highlights: Which Is Better for Low-Maintenance Color?

 The Real Difference Between Balayage and Highlights

 The distinction isn’t about trendiness.
-It’s about structure and grow-out.
+It’s about structure and growth.
 Low-Maintenance Hair Color in NYC

 Traditional Highlights

 Highlights are typically applied close to the root using foils.
-They create noticeable brightness and contrast—but they also create a visible regrowth line as hair grows.
+They create noticeable brightness and contrast—but they also make a visible regrowth line as hair grows.

 That means: